jcolag/entropy-arbitrage/2021-07-22-yesterday.md

 You can tell that McCoy is feeling better, because his first impulse is to threaten to force his affections on a disinterested woman.
 And then, once he realizes that she's not interested---later in the episode than the other quoted lines, by the way---he reimagines her as a horrifying villain.

-Incidentally, you might recognize Zarabeth as [Mariette Hartley](https://en.wikipedia.org/wiki/Mariette_Hartley), who continues to have a diverse career that is well past its sixtieth year.
+Incidentally, you might recognize Zarabeth as {% wiki Mariette_Hartley|Mariette Hartley|en %}, who continues to have a diverse career that is well past its sixtieth year.

  > **MCCOY**: You listen to me, you pointed-eared Vulcan.
  >